bifrostinc/modal-snapshot-testing/pnpm-testing/README.md

   1. Creates a Modal sandbox with Docker-in-gvisor
   2. Starts Docker daemon
   3. Runs `pnpm install` in the Slidev repository
-  4. Records a complete manifest of `node_modules`
+  4. Captures a snapshot of key `node_modules` metrics and representative entries
   5. Takes a filesystem snapshot and resumes from it
-  6. Validates that all `node_modules` entries survive the resume (fails with diff preview when they do not)
+  6. Validates the resumed sandbox by recomputing counts and checking sampled entries (fails with missing entry previews when they do not match)
   7. Reports success/failure with timing metrics

 - `Dockerfile.pnpm` - Docker image that includes: